Why Your Blush Looks Splotchy — And How to Fix ItJanuary 03, 2020

 Patchy, streaky and blotchy blush is certainly not ideal.
 It happens to the best of us: One minute, you have rosy cheeks, and the next, you have hot pink product clumps that resemble clown makeup.
 While a botched blush job can leave much to be desired, the correct blush application and products can help give you a naturally flushed, rosy and fresh complexion.
 To help you say goodbye to blush mishaps once and for all, we’ve listed our top tips for avoiding too-pink, streaky cheeks, ahead.

-One of the best ways to ensure smooth makeup application is your skin’s texture.
-If it’s dry and flaky, your blush — or anything else for that matter — will look streaky, uneven and come right off.
-Lightly exfoliate once or twice a week with a gentle enzyme scrub like Kiehl’s Pineapple Papaya Facial Scrub to remove dead skin cells and flakes that could be messing with your makeup.
+One of the best ways to ensure smooth makeup application is by creating a smooth base.
+If your skin is dry and flaky, your blush — or anything else for that matter — will look streaky and uneven.
+Lightly exfoliate once or twice a week with a gentle scrub like the Lancôme Exfoliating Rose Sugar Scrub.
+It will help remove dead skin cells and flakes that could be messing with your makeup.

 Make sure to moisturize.
 A hydrated base helps create a supple canvas for makeup.
 To take it a step further, use a pea-size amount of primer to help blur imperfections and give you a more flawless foundation application that will stay on and look fresh throughout the day.
 Recently, we’ve been loving the Giorgio Armani Luminous Silk Hydrating Primer.

 Blush Tip #3: Use the Right Tools for Application